Skip to content

 To include your wider community in The Big Lunch, why not see if there are any local artists, performers or story-tellers that you can invite to take part and provide some entertainment or activities as part of your day?

-You can hold a Big Lunch any time during the Month of Community, which takes place throughout June.
+You can hold your Big Lunch any time in June, which is the Month of Community.
+Or on any date that works for your school community – it’s the getting together that counts!
 The Month of Community is a time to come together to celebrate everything that makes our communities great.

 Discover more about the Month of Community